 - She’s an empowering motivational speaker that touches the heart, mind and soul.
 Her words can inspire you toward greatness.

-Kim recently (2021) facilitated a class for University of California Berkley.
+Kim recently (2021) facilitated a workshop for University of California Berkeley.

 Kim facilitates classes on a variety of topics:

 Kim hosts events:

 Kim is the host of a monthly online event called Poetry Escaped,.